andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 **Requirements:** Python, [Wireshark](https://www.wireshark.org/download.html), [Scapy](https://scapy.readthedocs.io/en/latest/installation.html), [fcrackzip](https://github.com/hyc/fcrackzip).

 >Hey pal, I was sniffing some packets and stumbled upon some [weird traffic](https://drive.google.com/file/d/1nRXcYuAYLQUsgEc9wC_wfP0BYWfv_azS/view?usp=sharing), no idea what it is though.
 Could you take a look at it?
-It's complicated for me and I can't analyze it by myself.
+It's complicated for me and I can't analyze it by myself. **Author:** [hfz](https://hfz1337.github.io/about)

 # Initial Analysis
 The link in the challenge description contains capture.pcap, which we will use Wireshark to analyse.
 One thing I like to do as soon as I get network traffic is go into Analyse -> Conversations and sort by port number to get a better idea of the type of traffic we’re dealing with.